 Why do you need a specialist CRPS Solicitor?

 Over many years, we have worked with hundreds of clients with Complex Regional Pain Syndrome and through them have developed not only an unrivalled understanding of CRPS, but also excellent working relationships with many of the country’s leading medical experts in the condition.
 As CRPS Solicitors, this is knowledge and expertise we use daily for our clients’ benefit.

-One of our specialist CRPS solicitors will be able to talk through your situation and make a realistic assessment of whether we can help you.
-Contact us using the form for a free, confidential discussion.
+One of our specialist CRPS solicitors will be waiting to speak with you.
+They will be able to talk through your situation and make a realistic assessment of how we can maximise your compensation and, crucially, help you to obtain the early, specialist treatment you need.

 For information on CRPS, including the latest on research and treatment, please also keep an eye on our informative and regularly updated Blog.